 Day trading is not for the faint hearted, that is for sure.
 There are 1 001 advantages that day traders have over retail traders, although there are also 1 001 additional skills and disciplines to master in order to day trade successfully.

 Two weeks ago I wrote about analysing what went wrong after I took some heavy losses.
 I speculated that I was trading in too many shares at a time.
 In other words, I was trying to divide my attention across a number of shares on an intraday basis.
 I think I now have a clearer understanding of that.

 I’ve said this before, and I’ll say it again… I need to focus on just one or two shares at a time if I hope to get the consistent green days rolling.
 Sure, I’ve been up more days that I’ve been down, but when I am down, I’m down more than what I’m up when I’m up.
-Yeah, that sentence is confusing, but I promise you, reading the tape can be even more confusing on even just one share at a time, let alone trying to trade six.
+Yeah, that sentence is confusing, but I promise you, reading the tape on just one share can be even more confusing, let alone trying to trade six.
 Madness.

-I think the key difference is that when you trade CFDs on a longer term basis, you can predefine your risk and use technical analysis (which I completely recommend by the way) to help you navigate the market and identify trades.
+I think the key difference is that when you trade CFDs on a longer term basis, you can pre-define your risk and use technical analysis (which I completely recommend by the way) to help you navigate the market and identify trades.
 The shorter-term noise is ignored and you stick to your plan.
-Although when you day trade, the shorter-term noise is exactly what you are trading.
+When you day trade, the shorter-term noise is exactly what you are trading.

 Consider this, a 30 cent move on a stock like FirstRand is a big move.
 The idea is to get a chunky-sized position behind something like that and make some good money off a move that would hardly even break even if you’d done it on your CFD account.
 It’s just a completely different ball game altogether.

 Anyway, progress is being made and hopefully by the next time I write a story I will be able to tell tales of victory and glory and have made Scrooge McDuck like towers of money.
 Until then, I hammer away at just trying to be a little better each day than I was the day before.